pratham87/Minesweeper/README.md

   * That way we only iterate on the bee neighbors and not every cell in the grid.
 * Flood fill: Reveal all empty (value = 0) cells using recursive [floodFill algorithm](https://en.wikipedia.org/wiki/Flood_fill).
 * Flag: Put a flag with a right click.
 * Game Over: Reveal all bee's or Victory.
+Display the message at the bottom.